-- stop selling current products, developing new products or using technology that allegedly infringes on third-party intellectual property; - try to obtain a license to intellectual property from the third parties, which may not be available on reasonable terms or at all; - try to re-design our products around third-party intellectual property; - · incur significant royalty payments and legal expenses; or - pay substantial damages to the party whose intellectual property rights we are allegedly infringing.
+- stop selling current products, developing new products or using technology that allegedly infringes on third-party intellectual property; - try to obtain a license to intellectual property from the third parties, which may not be available on reasonable terms or at all; - try to re-design our products around third-party intellectual property; - · incur significant royalty payments and legal expenses; or - · pay substantial damages to the party whose intellectual property rights we are allegedly infringing.

-For example, in November 2023, at the Unified Patent Court (the "UPC"), we filed a revocation action and an action for a declaration of noninfringement of EP Patent No. 2 196 231 B1 (the "231 patent") against Roche Diabetes Care GmbH.
-While Roche contends that Tandem's t:slim X2 pump infringes on the '231 patent, we contend that our t:slim X2 pump does not practice the '231 patent.
-Furthermore, we contend that the claims of the '231 patent are invalid over the prior art.
-In February 2024, Roche filed an infringement action against Tandem and one of its distributors at the UPC contending that Tandem's t:slim X2 pump infringes on the '231 patent.
+For example, in November 2023, at the Unified Patent Court ("UPC"), Paris Central Division (the "UPC Paris"), we filed a revocation action and an action for a declaration of non-infringement of EP Patent No. 2 196 231 B1 (the "231 patent") against Roche Diabetes Care GmbH.
+While Roche contends that Tandem's t:slim X2 pump infringes the '231 patent, we contend that our t:slim X2 pump does not infringe the '231 patent.
+Furthermore, we contend that the claims of the '231 patent are invalid over the prior art and should be revoked.
+In February 2024, Roche filed an infringement action against Tandem and its distributor in Germany at the UPC, Hamburg Local Division ("UPC Hamburg") contending that Tandem's t:slim X2 pump, and the offering, marketing, using, importing, possessing, and supplying of such devices, infringes the '231 patent.
+Roche seeks, among other things, damages and other monetary relief, costs and expenses of the legal proceedings, and an order to cease and desist the allegedly infringing activities.
+At the UPC Hamburg, Tandem has asserted that the t:slim X2 pump does not infringe the claims of the '231 patent and Tandem's distributor has asserted that the t:slim X2 pump does not infringe the claims of the '231 patent are invalid and should be revoked.
+On November 6, 2024, the UPC Paris will hold a hearing on Tandem's action to revoke the claims of the '231 patent.

-In December 2023, F. Hoffman-La Roche AG and Roche Diabetes Care GmbH (collectively, "Roche"), filed an infringement action at the UPC against multiple defendants including Tandem Diabetes Care, Inc. and Tandem Diabetes Care Europe B.V.
+In December 2023, F. Hoffman-La Roche AG and Roche Diabetes Care GmbH (collectively, "Roche"), filed an infringement action at the UPC, Dusseldorf Division ("UPC Dusseldorf") against Tandem Diabetes Care, Inc. and Tandem Diabetes Care Europe B.V. and Tandem's distributors in Germany, France, the Netherlands and Denmark.
 Roche alleges our t:slim X2 insulin pump, and the offering, marketing, using, importing, possessing, and supplying of such devices, infringe EP Patent No. 1 970 677 B1 (the "677 patent").
+While Roche contends that Tandem's t:slim X2 pump infringes the '677 patent, we contend that our t:slim X2 pump does not infringe the '677 patent.
+Furthermore, we contend that the claims of the '677 patent are invalid over the prior art and should be revoked.
 Roche seeks, among other things, damages and other monetary relief, costs and expenses of the legal proceedings, and an order to cease and desist the allegedly infringing activities.
+On April 9, 2025, the UPC Dusseldorf will hold a hearing on Roche's action asserting infringement of the '677 patent, Tandem and its distributors' counterclaims that the t:slim X2 pump does not infringe the '677 patent, and Tandem and its distributors' actions to revoke the claims of the '677 patent.

 As the UPC is a new court system that came into effect in 2023, enforcement and litigation under the UPC is new and we cannot accurately predict the outcome of such proceedings.